Fr0sT-Brutal/awesome-pascal/README.md

 * [Synaser](http://sourceforge.net/p/synalist/code/HEAD/tree/trunk/synaser.pas) is library for blocking communication on serial ports.
 It is non-visual class as in Synapse, and programmer interface is very similar to Synapse.

-* [Async Professional](http://sourceforge.net/projects/tpapro) ([Newest](https://sourceforge.net/projects/turbopowerasyncprofessionalnew) and maintained version) is a comprehensive communications toolkit for Embarcadero Delphi, C++Builder, & ActiveX environments.
+* [Async Professional](http://sourceforge.net/projects/tpapro) ([Newest](https://github.com/TurboPack/AsyncPro) and maintained version for recent compiler version only) is a comprehensive communications toolkit for Embarcadero Delphi, C++Builder, & ActiveX environments.
 It provides direct access to serial ports, TAPI and the Microsoft Speech API (TTS/Speech recognition).
 It supports faxing, terminal emulation, VOIP, RAS dial & more.
 // *Seems outdated (last update in 2011) but adapted to XE and should be easy to use in newer versions.
 The project is also very thoroughly documented.
-Check out [this](http://www.songbeamer.com/delphi) page as well for probably newer version.
 Second link points to an adapted version for newest compiler versions.*

 ## GUI